 Websites are allowed to thank business partners, but by name only - they cannot include the business partner's logo or link to the business partner's website.

 Websites cannot post statements or other items that support or oppose a candidate for public office, a tax levy, or bond issue.

 All school, school related, and teacher websites must be located on Board-affiliated servers.
-Currently, the options are: Connect, Connect Plus, Connect for Schools, eSembler, and Canvas.
+Currently, the options are: Canvas, Office365/OneDrive, myStudent, or pages on the existing school website.

 All links must be CIPA and COPPA compliant.

 School Webmasters must check school website links for CIPA and COPPA compliance on a regular basis.

 School PTO and PTA websites cannot be hosted on school or district servers.